Charley-xiao/Daddish/daddish.md

 ## Introduction

 Daddish is the official language of Dad Republic (Daddish: *Konharmonёšost Dadad*), Earth 0xffffffff.
-Daddish was invented by a linguist, **Vasily Xiao** (Daddish: *Šjao Vasinёo*), and was promoted nationwide in Dad Republic since its birth.
+Daddish was invented by a linguist, **Vasily Xiao** (Daddish: *Šjao Vasinёo*), and has been promoted nationwide in Dad Republic since its birth.